Methanex (NASDAQ:MEOH) Given a $38.00 Price Target by Tudor Pickering & Holt Analysts

-Tudor Pickering & Holt set a $38.00 price objective on Methanex (NASDAQ:MEOH) (TSE:MX) in a report issued on Wednesday morning, BayStreet.CA reports.
-The brokerage currently has a hold rating on the specialty chemicals company’s stock.
+Methanex (NASDAQ:MEOH) (TSE:MX) received a $38.00 price target from Tudor Pickering & Holt in a research report issued to clients and investors on Tuesday, BayStreet.CA reports.
+The firm presently has a “hold” rating on the specialty chemicals company’s stock.
+Tudor Pickering & Holt’s price objective points to a potential upside of 14.91% from the stock’s current price.

 Methanex Company Profile